nosolls/arpspoof/README.md

 ## Usage

 Select Hacker.ipynb from the ``hacker`` Jupyter notebook interface for a step-by-step overview of executing the ARP poisoning attack.
 The notebook included commands that need to be run on the victim and server.
 A terminal for running the commands from the notebook can be launched from the Jupyter notebook interface.
 In the ``victim`` VNC window, click the start menu at the bottom left corner and navigate the menu options to launch a terminal window.
 You will be prompted to login to the Wetty session in the ``server`` container.
 Use ``term`` for both the username and password.

+ARP poisoning requires the three containers to be on the same local network.
+When running these containers using ``docker run``, they are all attached to the same Docker bridge network on the same host.
+However, if using Kubernetes ensure that the pods are all deployed to the same cluster node.
+Also, this demonstration has been found to not work when using certain overlay networks.
+Currently, this has been tested successfully on the Weave overlay network.